lukebrady/blockchange/README.md

 # blockchange
-A private blockchange for change management within an organization.
+A private blockchain for change management within an organization.